 The Association relies on business processes that largely depend on people, technology, and the use of complex systems and models to manage its business, including access to information systems and models as well as information, applications, payment systems, and other services provided by third parties.
 In response to the challenges presented by the COVID-19 pandemic, the Association has modified its business practices to focus on protecting its employees and the public while continuing to fulfill its critical mission and maintaining its regular business operations in support of the farmers, ranchers, and agricultural business of America.
-On March 13, 2020, the Association activated its business continuity plan and has been operating uninterrupted since then with almost all of its employees working remotely from their homes.
-Because the technology in employees' homes may not be as robust as in the Association's offices and could cause the networks, information systems, applications and other tools available to employees to be more limited or less reliable than the Association's in-office technology, the continuation of these work-from-home measures introduces additional operational risk and inefficiencies.
-These risks include, but are not limited to, greater cybersecurity risks, increased privacy and disclosure hazards, strain on the local technology networks for remote operations and potential impairment of the ability to perform critical functions, all of which could adversely affect the Association's business, results of operations, and financial condition.
+On March 13, 2020, the Association activated its business continuity plan and operated predominantly remotely from employee homes.
+However, all branch locations remained open, with limited staffing.
+As the state eased the "stay at home" restrictions, the Association has taken steps to fully staff our offices, while following standard safety protocols such as mask requirements, social distancing, enhanced cleaning, and appointment-only customer meetings.
+A limited number of work-from-home arrangements continue, but most of these employees are telecommuters who work from home regardless of the pandemic response.
 The Association continues to monitor the attempts by third parties to gain unauthorized access to its network and information systems through cyber-attacks.
-Despite the increased cybersecurity risks presented by a workforce that is operating remotely, the Association had not experienced any known cyber-attacks or other known privacy or data security incidents through the date of this report that negatively affected the confidentiality, integrity, or availability of the Association's information resources.
+Despite the increased cybersecurity risks presented by some employees that are operating remotely, the Association had not experienced any known cyber-attacks or other known privacy or data security incidents through the date of this report that negatively affected the confidentiality, integrity, or availability of the Association's information resources.